-The Internship Fair will be held on January 31, 2020 from 9:30am-12pm at The Seattle School You must arrive and check-in BY 9am.
+The Internship Fair will be held on January 29, 2021 from 9:30am-12pm.
+More details on format to follow.
 Local internship site directors and supervisors from various mental health agencies, counseling centers and hospitals will participate in the fair.
 It provides an opportunity for students to meet local site directors and supervisors and begin the interview process for internship placement.

-Note: All internship forms must be secured and the Internship Site Agreement and Supervisor Guidelines completed and turned in to the Academic Office no later than 4:00 pm on July 7th, 2020 in order for the student to begin the internship in the Fall 2020 term.
-Paperwork submitted after this date will be considered for Winter 2021 term.
+Note: All internship forms must be secured and the Internship Site Agreement and Supervisor Guidelines completed and turned in to the Academic Office no later than 4:00 pm on July 12th, 2021 in order for the student to begin the internship in the Fall 2021 term.
+Paperwork submitted after this date will be considered for Winter 2022 term.